-Organization owners and project owners in a project can transfer that project to another organization of which they have permissions.
+Organization owners and project owners in a project can transfer that project to another organization to which they have permission.

 When a user transfers a project to another organization, the project members and service accounts don't transfer with the project.
 As a result, project members will lose access to the project if they aren't members of the target organization, and service accounts will need to be recreated.

 - The Transfer Project box appears.
 In the dropdown menu, select the organization where you want to transfer the project and click Done.
 You'll see a message that indicates the project has been transferred successfully.

 Note that project tallies will be transferred along with your project to the new Organization.

 If for any reason you need to combine two or more Mixpanel projects, it is possible to do so.
 Here are a few things to consider before proceeding with the merge to ensure you maintain data integrity: